sambhavk/google-youtube-ad-Block-Hosts-list/README.md

 Copy Paste the contents of Hosts file to your local machine Hosts file located at (Windows)- C:\Windows\System32\drivers\etc\Hosts

-To check if your system accepted the changes- run 'ipconfig /displaydns' command in cmd, without quotes:P, and you will see the added servers pointed to 0.0.0.0.
+To check if your system accepted the changes- run 'ipconfig /displaydns' command in cmd, without quotes :P, and you will see the added servers pointed to 0.0.0.0.
 Also when you open any site to validate the hack, press ctrl+shift+i and go to console tab.
 Here you will find many errors and warnings about 400 errCode.

 If this does work try-